 The University of Bolton's DipCPD in Teaching and Supporting Learning in Higher Education offers essential skills if you're at the outset of your career in this sector.
 This course will help you build confidence and prepare you for further study.

-When you complete this course, you can use the credits gained towards the Certificate in Education 14+ programme offered by the University.
-You could also consider applying for the PgCert in Teaching and Learning in Higher and Professional Education.
-Please see the postgraduate options section of this page for details of these courses.
+You could also consider applying for the PgCert in Teaching and Learning in Higher and Professional Education offered by the University of Bolton.
+Please see the postgraduate options section of this page for details.

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.

 There may be some additional or optional costs associated with this course.
 These will be published after approval of the programme.

 For details of how to apply for this course, please choose your status from the options below:

 You may apply directly to the University using the University's online application form.
 Please select your chosen start date from the list below: